 There are a large number of other plants, some of which are quite small and subtle.
 Others are common, such as Biting stonecrop (Sedum acre), but are only at their best at certain times of the year when they are in full flower.
 They give a gorgeous colour to the dunes.

 There are extensive coverings of sphagnum moss in some places but in recent years the vegetation appears to me to have become drier.
 The ecosystem gets wetter after the winter rains, but there have been a series of relatively dry years, even in Galicia which is always wet!

-When I visited the site in October, there were a good many ferns to be seen in the dunes; not sure what species they are, but they look nice against the light!
+In October, there are a good many ferns to be seen in the dunes; not sure what species they are, but they look nice against the light!

 In June, Mediterranean lineseed (Bellardia trixago) is very common amongst the dunes.

 Another interesting plant which can be found at this site is Wild asparagus (Asparagus prostratus).
 It is most noticeable in September, when the red fruits ripen.